From Words to Wires: Generating Functioning Electronic Devices from Natural Language Descriptions: Experiment 1: Component Knowledge

-{\flushleft\textbf{Evaluation:}} We evaluate using two binary measures of accuracy analogous to \textsc{Pass@1} \cite{kulal2019spoc}.
+{\flushleft\textbf{Evaluation:}} We evaluate using two binary measures of accuracy analogous to the \textsc{Pass@1} code-generation metric \cite{kulal2019spoc}.
 The first scoring method, \textit{strict}, requires a given model to output all of a component's pins correctly to be considered correct, otherwise it will be considered incorrect.
-The second method, \textit{permissive}, requires only the function-critical pins of a component to be present to be considered correct, while failing to include rarely-used or non-critical pins still counts as success.
+The second method, \textit{permissive}, requires only the function-critical pins of a component to be present to be considered correct, while failing to include non-critical pins still counts as success.\footnote{Additional details of permissive scoring (including an example) can be found in \textsc{Appendix} \ref{sec:non-critical-pin-example}.}